 Also of interest is that Port Orford has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 24.25% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.25% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small city, Port Orford has a lot of people who use public transit to get to work, and those that do mostly ride the subway.
 This suggests that a real need for low-cost transportation in Port Orford exists, and local transit is helping to meet that need.

-The education level of Port Orford citizens is substantially higher than the typical US community, as 29.92% of adults in Port Orford have at least a bachelor's degree.
+The overall education level of Port Orford citizens is substantially higher than the typical US community, as 29.92% of adults in Port Orford have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Port Orford in 2022 was $34,198, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $136,792 for a family of four.
 However, Port Orford contains both very wealthy and poor people as well.